9aia/thal/pm/BACKLOG.md

 ## Dev Enhancements

 - Remove unused code
+  - Unused files/functions
+  - Use inferred schemas as DTOs
+- Move schemas to their own files
+- Normalize schema payment field names to lower camel case
+- Change `Message.isBot` to boolean mode
+- Clean console warnings
+- Improve dev mode session storage for the auth endpoint on the API client
 - Suggest extensions for developers
 - Add a guide for WIP commits
 - Add a guide for atomic commits
-- Improve dev mode session storage for the auth endpoint on the API client